What NOT to ask while taking user Feedback

 Open-ended questions can be a very good supportive tool.
 But, they cannot be the majority of the feedback.
 Keeping the number of subjective questions limited is good for the business.

 So, these were some of the mistakes people make while taking customer feedback.
-Yes, there are many ways in which businesses can mess up feedback questions.
+Yes, there are many ways in which businesses can mess up customer feedback questions based on areas.
+We have provided a list of customer feedback questions to help you gather clear and actionable insights from your customers.
 But that doesn't mean it is futile to try on making it better.
 Looking at so many don'ts can be daunting.

 But there is no reason to worry.
 When there are so many don'ts, one can wonder what we can actually do.
 Now, let us look at ways to increase effectiveness while collecting customer feedback.